by Merritt Clifton

 Other sources indicated that HSUS seized on a handy excuse to get out of having promised more than it could deliver.
 HSUS policy since it was founded in 1954 has been to avoid doing hands-on animal care.

-As Animal People went to press, the city-owned shelter run by WHS since 1980 was being prepared for shutdown, and Washington D.C. appeared likely to be without animal control at the stroke of midnight on Halloween.
+As the edition went to press, the city-owned shelter run by WHS since 1980 was being prepared for shutdown, and Washington D.C. appeared likely to be without animal control at the stroke of midnight on Halloween.
 Volunteers were reportedly patching together a service similar to the one Legislation In Support of Animals provided when New Orleans left animal control unfunded from January through June 1990.

 Whether or not anyone who was purportedly harassed and/or compromised by Wills actually had reason to fear that testimony to Bennett and Phillips might be leaked, someone did anonymously sandbag Michigan Anti-Cruelty Society chief investigator Michael Killian during the week before the HSUS board meeting.

-Faxed to Animal People and some of our sources was a flyer headlined “Kill ‘Er’ ian.”
+Faxed to was a flyer headlined “Kill ‘Er’ ian.”
 The flyer described how on November 24, 1982, then-Lincoln Park police officer Killian joined in pursuit of Benjamin Davis, 36, a father of three, who had run a red light.
 Killian shot Davis twice in the back and buttocks, then handcuffed him as he died.
 Police policy called for firing Killian when in 1985 he was convicted of manslaughter, but instead he was discharged with a disability pension of $17,584 a year.

 “Michael Killian’s cost for this human life,” the handbill stated, “was $825 in court costs, five years on probation, and psychiatric therapy.
 He was released from probation on January 15, 1992.”